elsbrock/docker-container/mopidy-stream/README.md

 ## Planned

-* I will add a mappable volume to include an share with all your music which is then indexed by mopidy
+* I will add a mappable volume to include a share with all your music which is then indexed by mopidy